-In addition to these legislative recommendations, in December 2008 changes were made by the beach plan and the department of insurance without the need for legislation.
+In addition to these legislative recommendations, in December 2008 changes were made by the Beach Plan and the Department of Insurance without the need for legislation.
 These changes, which included increasing homeowners policy deductibles, raising rates and allowing the plan to retain more capital, were intended to increase the plan's surplus and decrease its exposure to loss.

-An October 2008 study by Milliman, an actuarial consulting firm, for the Property Casualty Insurers Association of America warned that the North Carolina beach plan was financially unprepared to weather a severe storm.
-It noted that the beach plan's exposure to liability is increasing but its ability to pay claims from a storm and the timing of those payments is dependent upon assessments from member companies.
+An October 2008 study by Milliman, an actuarial consulting firm, for the Property Casualty Insurers Association of America warned that the North Carolina Beach Plan was financially unprepared to weather a severe storm.
+It noted that the Beach Plan's exposure to liability is increasing but its ability to pay claims from a storm and the timing of those payments is dependent upon assessments from member companies.
 In a season with a large storm (1-in-250 year scenario), the plan would likely face a \$6.2 billion deficit.
-This could result in assessments which may significantly impact the financial conditions of some insurers, according to Milliman.
+This could result in assessments that may significantly impact the financial conditions of some insurers, according to Milliman.
 Even a small storm (1-in-50 year scenario) would leave the plan some \$1.4 billion in the red.